iRon7/Get-MarkdownHelp/README.md

 ### <a id="-alternateeol">**`-AlternateEOL <String>`**</a>

-The recommended way to force a line break or new line (`<br>`) in markdown is to end a line with two or more spaces but as that might cause a *[Avoid Trailing Whitespace][7]* warning, you might also consider to use an alternate EOL marker.
+The recommended way to force a line break or new line (`<br>`) in markdown is to end a line with two or more spaces but as that might cause an *[Avoid Trailing Whitespace][7]* warning, you might also consider to use an alternate EOL marker.
 Any alternate EOL marker (at the end of the line) will be replaced by two spaces by this `Get-MarkdownHelp` cmdlet.

 <table>